theoliveridley/RepData_PeerAssessment1/PA1_template.md

 4. Make a histogram of the total number of steps taken each day and Calculate and report the **mean** and **median** total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ###Results
+The missing values in intervals where data was not available were replaced by the median steps for the interval.
+This approach was preferred over mean interval steps, or mean/median day steps as being a more realistic representation of activity.

 ```r